rail-berkeley/softlearning/README.md

   --trial-extra-gpus TRIAL_EXTRA_GPUS
                         Extra GPUs to reserve in case the trials need to launch additional Ray actors that use GPUs.
+  --num-samples NUM_SAMPLES
+                        Number of times to repeat each trial.
+Passed to `tune.run`.
+  --upload-dir UPLOAD_DIR
+                        Optional URI to sync training results to (e.g. s3://<bucket> or gs://<bucket>).
+Passed to `tune.run`.
+  --trial-name-template TRIAL_NAME_TEMPLATE
+                        Optional string template for trial name.
+For example:
+                        '{trial.trial_id}-seed={trial.config[run_params][seed]
+                        }' Passed to `tune.run`.
   --checkpoint-frequency CHECKPOINT_FREQUENCY
-                        Save the training checkpoint every this many epochs.
+                        How many training iterations between checkpoints.
+A value of 0 (default) disables checkpointing.
 If set, takes precedence over
                         variant['run_params']['checkpoint_frequency'].
+Passed
+                        to `tune.run`.
   --checkpoint-at-end CHECKPOINT_AT_END
-                        Whether a checkpoint should be saved at the end of training.
+                        Whether to checkpoint at the end of the experiment.
 If set, takes precedence over
                         variant['run_params']['checkpoint_at_end'].
+Passed to
+                        `tune.run`.
+  --max-failures MAX_FAILURES
+                        Try to recover a trial from its last checkpoint at least this many times.
+Only applies if checkpointing is enabled.
+Passed to `tune.run`.
   --restore RESTORE     Path to checkpoint.
 Only makes sense to set if running
                         1 trial.
 Defaults to None.
-  --policy {gaussian}
-  --env ENV
-  --exp-name EXP_NAME
-  --log-dir LOG_DIR
-  --upload-dir UPLOAD_DIR
-                        Optional URI to sync training results to (e.g. s3://<bucket> or gs://<bucket>).
-  --confirm-remote [CONFIRM_REMOTE]
-                        Whether or not to query yes/no on remote run.
+Passed to `tune.run`.
+  --with-server WITH_SERVER
+                        Starts a background Tune server.
+Needed for using the Client API.
+Passed to `tune.run`.
+  --server-port SERVER_PORT
+                        Port number for launching TuneServer.
+Passed to `tune.run`.
 ```

 ### Resume training from a saved checkpoint

+## This feature is currently broken!

 In order to resume training from previous checkpoint, run the original example main-script, with an additional `--restore` flag.
 For example, the previous example can be resumed as follows:

 ```
 softlearning run_example_local examples.development \
+    --algorithm SAC \
-    --universe=gym \
+    --universe gym \
-    --domain=HalfCheetah \
+    --domain HalfCheetah \
-    --task=v3 \
+    --task v3 \
-    --exp-name=my-sac-experiment-1 \
+    --exp-name my-sac-experiment-1 \
-    --checkpoint-frequency=1000 \
+    --checkpoint-frequency 1000 \
-    --restore=${SAC_CHECKPOINT_PATH}
+    --restore ${SAC_CHECKPOINT_PATH}
 ```

 # References